Working Remotely in the Age of COVID-19: How Service Management Makes It Easier—and Safer

 This current crisis is not just about health.
 For many of us with the good fortune to be able to continue our work remotely, this situation has given rise to new challenges as technology leaders.

-The COVID-Ready CIO: The Crucial Role of ITSM in Ensuring Business Continuity
+CIO Dispatch: The Crucial Role of ITSM in Enabling the Remote Workforce

 In the digital age, organizations are increasingly looking for ways to boost productivity, elevate employee and customer experiences, and leverage innovation to drive better results for the business.
 While there are any number of technologies and solutions that address one (or occasionally two) of these objectives at a time, it is rare to find a platform that supports all three.